 Communicating with the Bridge | Chief Mate must maintain constant contact with the Bridge throughout the emergency towing procedure |

-Complying with Rules of the Road | Vessel must display proper lights and signals to ensure safety during towing |
+Compliance with Navigation Rules | Vessel must display proper lights and signals to ensure safety during towing |

 Ensuring Watertight Integrity | Hatches, portholes, valves, and other openings must be properly secured before commencing the voyage |